Woman Pleads Guilty to Preparing False Income Tax Return

-U.S. District Judge Vanessa Gilmore, who accepted the plea today, has set sentencing for April 1, 2013, at which time she faces up to three years in prison and a $250,000 fine.
+U.S. District Judge Sim Lake accepted the plea and has set sentencing for January 19, 2018.
+At that time, Kemp will face up to three years in federal prison and a possible $250,000 maximum fine.
+She was permitted to remain on bond pending that hearing.